thomasweaver627/automated-vc-process/README.md

 # Automated Version Control Process
 Personal project currently in development by Thomas Weaver

 The **purpose** of this project is to provide simple **Version Control (VC)** capabilities with a moderate learning curve to any development team lacking a company-provided VC platform, such as GitHub or GitBucket.
-The **scope** of this project will include several executable Python scripts accessible by team members for various purposes, such as cloning a repo to their local device and committing changes at the end of each day.
+The **scope** of this project will include several executable Python scripts to be used within a shared drive/directory to initiate and access project repositories.
 This will provide teams with a simple, automated VC process with minimal user input.

 ## System Requirements